Table of Contents

-For purposes of Schedule F (Form 990), grants and other assistance includes awards, prizes, contributions, noncash assistance, cash allocations, stipends, scholarships, fellowships, research grants, and similar payments and distributions made by the organization during the tax year to or for the use of foreign organizations, foreign governments, foreign individuals, and U.S. individuals or entities for foreign activity.
+For purposes of Schedule F (Form 990), grants and other assistance includes awards, prizes, contributions, noncash assistance, cash allocations, stipends, scholarships, fellowships, research grants, and similar payments and distributions made by the organization during the tax year to foreign organizations, foreign governments, and foreign individuals.
+It also includes grants and other assistance to domestic individuals or domestic organizations for the purpose of providing grants to designated foreign beneficiaries.
 It does not include salaries or other compensation to employees or payments to independent contractors; the payment of any benefit by a section 501(c)(9) voluntary employees' beneficiary association (VEBA) to employees of a sponsoring organization or contributing employer, if such payment is made under the terms of the VEBA trust and in compliance with section 505; or payments or other assistance to affiliates or branch offices that are not organized as legal entities separate from the filing organization.

 “Program services” are activities conducted by the organization outside the United States that form the basis of the organization's exemption from federal income tax.
 Examples of program services include, but are not limited to, operating an orphanage, school, hospital, church, temple, mosque, or synagogue; disaster relief efforts; and providing indigent relief.

-An organization that answered “Yes” to Form 990, Part IV, Checklist of Required Schedules, lines 14b, 15, or 16, must complete the appropriate parts of Schedule F (Form 990) and attach Schedule F (Form 990) to Form 990.
+An organization that answered “Yes” on Form 990, Part IV, Checklist of Required Schedules, line 14b, 15, or 16, must complete the appropriate parts of Schedule F (Form 990) and attach Schedule F (Form 990) to Form 990.